Applied Computing for Behavioral and Social Sciences

 - Wise, A. F., Perera, N., Hsiao, Y., Speer, J., & Marbouti, F. (2012).
 Microanalytic case studies of individual participation patterns in an asynchronous online discussion in an undergraduate blended course.
 The Internet and Higher Education, 15(2), 108-117.

 - Doctor of Philosophy (Ph.D.) in Engineering Education, Purdue University - May 2016

 - Master of Art (M.A.) in Educational Technology and Learning Design, Simon Fraser University - May 2012

 - Master of Science (M.S.) in Computer Engineering, Artificial Intelligence, Amirkabir University of Technology - Jan.
 2005

 - Bachelor of Science (B.S.) in Computer Engineering, Software, Sharif University of Technology - June 2002

-Dr. Farshid Marbouti is an assistant professor of general (multi-disciplinary) engineering and co-chair for senate student success committee at San José State University (SJSU).
+Dr. Farshid Marbouti is an assistant professor of general (interdisciplinary) engineering and former co-chair for senate student success committee at San José State University (SJSU).
 He received his PhD in Engineering Education at Purdue University.
 Dr. Marbouti's research interests center around student academic success.
-To date, he has published 8 peer-reviewed papers, which were accepted into selective journals, and 45 conference papers.
+To date, he has published 9 peer-reviewed papers, which were accepted into selective journals, and 50 conference papers.
 Dr. Marbouti's current projects are Researching How You Teach Holistic Modeling (RHYTHM), funded by NSF, and Engineering Student Success Pathways, funded by SJSU college of Engineering.